dimplek0424/MedVLMBenchPhase1/README.md

 This dataset is compact, publicly available, and manageable on local systems — ideal for CPU-based experimentation without institutional restrictions.

 ### **Phase 2 — Clinical-scale expansion**
-Next, the pipeline will extend to **MIMIC-CXR v2.1.0** after data-use approval.
+Next, the pipeline will extend to **MIMIC-CXR v2.1.0** after setting up the Kaggle GPU utilization workflow.
 🔗 [PhysioNet – MIMIC-CXR Dataset](https://physionet.org/content/mimic-cxr/2.1.0/)

 > ⚠️ **No patient-identifiable information is stored or shared.**